Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 When there was shadow over the road, it was easy for fail.
 When I found the detected lane lines were largely different from previous ones, I would ignore them.
 When the road was exposed on various light, weather, it would be more difficult.
-I would collect more driving vedioes to extract the feature of different circumstances and hunt for solutions.
+I would collect more driving videos to extract the feature of different circumstances and hunt for solutions.